Assistant Professor

 Jacobs School of Medicine & Biomedical Sciences

-During this time, I also worked with my mentor, Dr John Leddy, MD, to improve methods of graded exertion testing for prescribing individualized exercise and developed the Buffalo Concussion Bike Test, an alternative to the world-renowned Buffalo Concussion Treadmill Test, for patients with excessive balance dysfunction and/or orthopedic injuries, as well as the low-cost Buffalo Concussion March-in-Place Test for military service members.
-I also worked under Drs Leddy and Willer in performing several randomized controlled trials that proved an active rehabilitation approach for SRC (termed the Buffalo Protocol) significantly reduced the duration of symptoms and the incidence of delayed recovery and persisting symptoms, and am currently working on improving brain injury management guidelines in the Department of Defense.
-I also manage the UBMD Concussion Patient registry and worked on improving data retrieval and management techniques which has provided publishable data for dozens of manuscripts that are published in high-ranking journals.
+During this time, I also worked with my mentor, Dr John Leddy, MD, to improve methods of graded exertion testing for prescribing individualized exercise and developed the Buffalo Concussion Bike Test, an alternative to the world-renowned Buffalo Concussion Treadmill Test, as well as the low-cost Buffalo Concussion March-in-Place Test.
+I also worked with Dr Leddy performing several randomized controlled trials that proved an active rehabilitation approach for SRC (termed the Buffalo Protocol) significantly reduced the duration of symptoms and the incidence of delayed recovery and persisting symptoms, and am currently working on improving brain injury management guidelines in the Department of Defense.